 Companies are taking a tactical look at using Social Media channels for trade shows.
 Some are considering Nitreo for Instagram to boost their numbers before a big show, but there are other ways you can bring it in.
 Why not mix it into your gaming strategy?

-One customer of ours used a large flat screen to show all the latest Tweets with a specific hashtags on Twitter.
-Next they had attendees tweet at them using that hashtag (#companyxcontest), selecting 1 lucky user every hour the show floor was open to collect a prize.
+One customer of ours used a large flat screen to show all the latest Tweets with specific hashtags on Twitter.
+Next, they had attendees tweet at them using that hashtag (#companyxcontest), selecting 1 lucky user every hour the show floor was open to collect a prize.

 The company would then tweet back notifying the attendee of the win. #Score.

 As some know, all tweets that include your specified hashtag gets its own folder in Twitter, where all of those tweets can be viewed in one place.
 This way, you can measure you marketing efforts quantitatively.